-How will this guide help me?
+How will this guide help me and my business?

 “How do we compare?”, “What does good look like?” and “What is the gap, the potential for improving results” are questions we hear a lot as marketers look to improve the performance of different channels and platforms.

-We spend hours each month reviewing the latest, high quality statistics sources to inform approaches to digital marketing so you don't have to!
+We spend hours each month reviewing the latest, high-quality statistics sources to inform approaches to digital marketing so you don't have to!

 We have compiled our benchmarks report from the best sources available and they're in Powerpoint with the source, sample and date clearly marked, so they can easily be added to your presentation as a credible source to make the case to colleagues or clients to prioritise investment in digital media and technology.

-To save you time in searching for the latest, most reliable online marketing benchmarks, our online marketing statistics compilation gives you a single source of the latest and most reliable sources to help you compare your investments in digital channels and your performance against others.
+To save you time in searching for the latest, most reliable online marketing benchmarks, our digital marketing statistics compilation gives you a single source of the latest and most reliable sources to help you compare your investments in digital channels and your performance against others.

 This template is structured around the RACE planning framework for engaging customers through different touchpoints of developing a relationship.
 It covers these benchmarks:

-- Display media – benchmarks of cost and quality
+- Display media: benchmarks of cost and quality

-- Site engagement – Engagement with site on initial visit using bounce rate, dwell time and pages per visit metrics
+- Site engagement: Engagement with site on initial visit using bounce rate, dwell time and pages per visit metrics.

-- Lead generation benchmarks – review conversion to lead and lead quality
+- Lead generation benchmarks: Review conversion to lead and lead quality.

-- Mobile platforms – Smartphone and Tablet conversion compared to desktop
+- Mobile platforms: Smartphone and tablet conversion compared to desktop.

-- Channel – Variations in conversion for different media in reach
+- Channel: Variations in conversion for different media in reach.

-- Category – How conversion varies by different country
+- Category: How conversion varies by different country.